LordNassel/Implemented-OpenPose-Video/README.md

 # Implemented-OpenPose-Video

-For a more advanced project investigation, I implemented an OpenPose project on Pictures and Videos.
+For more advanced project investigation, I implemented an OpenPose project on Pictures and Videos.

 # Insturctions